 Gamers should note that usage allowance is just one part of a good broadband for gaming deal: consistent and, ideally, prioritised connections are king.
 Unlimited alone doesn't cut it.

 Read more on choosing a broadband package for gaming here.

-When, in March 2011, BT made one of their broadband deals unlimited they revealed that just 0.5% of their customers went over the 300GB monthly allowance; coming right up to date, at the end of 2015, Ofcom said the average household gets through 82GB of data per month.
+When, back in March 2011, BT made one of their broadband deals unlimited they revealed that just 0.5% of their customers went over the 300GB monthly allowance; coming right up to date, at the end of 2015, Ofcom said the average household gets through 82GB of data per month.

-If a major home broadband provider is not included below it's because all their deals offer unlimited usage.
+If a provider isn't included below it's because all their deals offer unlimited usage.

 Going for a provider without a cash penalty for extra use seems like a better bet.

 However, providers reserve the right to upgrade those using more data than is included in their package, which can often end up more expensive in the long term.